Self-Supervised Domain Calibration and Uncertainty Estimation for Place Recognition: Self-Supervised Domain Calibration and Uncertainty Estimation

 The main challenge addressed by our method is to extract pseudo-ground truth labels for training images.
 To tune the model to the target domain, we need to gather positive and negative place recognition matches from a single preliminary run through the environment.
 The classic approach is to use external positioning systems (e.g. GPS) to identify images that where captured in the same location as positive samples and images captured in distant locations as negative samples~\cite{arandjelovicNetVLADCNNArchitecture2018,pillaiSelfSupervisedVisualPlace2017}.
 We aim to extend this data mining scheme to any environment, regardless of the availability of ground truth localization.
 Our process is split in three sequential steps.
 First, we perform SLAM on an initial run through the target environment with a camera, or robot.
 In particular, we compute visual odometry, and we gather putative VPR matches from an initial network that was not tuned to the specific environment.
-Second, we filter the putative matches as positive or negative samples using robust pose graph optimization.
-Third, we use the resulting samples to fine-tune the VPR network to the target domain.
+Second, we sort the putative matches as correct or incorrect samples using robust pose graph optimization.
+Third, we use all the resulting samples to fine-tune the VPR network to the target domain and train an uncertainty estimator.
 A summary of the method is illustrated in~\cref{fig:top-level}.